-The screens were actually used to broadcast public health warnings and slogans, here reading 'protecting atmospheric environment is everyone's responsibility' (Getty) In a recent study, scientist Yuming Guo and a team of researchers analysed the link between increased pollution levels across Beijing and deaths recorded over the same period.
+In a recent study, scientist Yuming Guo and a team of researchers analysed the link between increased pollution levels across Beijing and deaths recorded over the same period.

 They found that while the impact on the health of an individual varies hugely depending on factors like age, sex and occupation, an average Beijing resident had life expectancy reduced by 15 years as a direct result of the smog.